pez-globo/pufferfish-software/firmware/ventilator-controller-stm32/README.md

 ```
 Note that this script will delete and rebuild the `cmake-build-debug` directory
 if it already exists, and then it will run clang-tidy to report all warnings.
+Note that on Ubuntu 20.04, you may need to install `clang-tidy-10` instead of
+`clang-tidy`.

 You can also pass the `clang-tidy-all.sh` script the normal arguments for clang-tidy,
 though you should not use `--` in the arguments (this causes clang-tidy to ignore